METHADRENALINE/Shelley/README.md

 ## Announcements

-Shelley includes a small admin notification command.
-An administrator can send text to the configured notification channel and attach files.
+An admin can send text to the configured notification channel and attach files.
 Technically, it doesn’t really make sense, ik that, it does give the server some personality though.

 ## Star messages